sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 ![Pull Request](/images/PullRequest.PNG)

+#### Pull Request is merged into the release branch

+Once the pull request has been raised the PR pipelines are triggered automatically .
+For reference on the yml script for PR sql build scripts check [this](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/ci-pr-test-sql.yml).
+For github this leverages the PR trigger which has been added inside the yml file .
+For azure devops though , you have to do it via the step described earlier (branches-> branch policy)

 This would trigger the PR pipleines which have been configured to run the unit tests and create the build (for sql).
-The merge request would only suceed if the PR pipelines have run succesfully.
+The merge request would only succeed if the PR pipelines have run succesfully.

 ![Merge](/images/Merge.PNG)